andrevasquez/feudal-japan/README.md

  - Peasants Revolt in 1381
  - Black Death (1348-1350)
  - Peasants believed God protected them
+ - Church made motive for them to revolt
  - Improve lifestyle
  - Feudal law – Only leave village with lord’s permission
  - Lords needed more labour (many peasants died in the Black Death)
  - After BD, lords encouraged peasants to move to their villages
  - Lords refused to let them leave their village
+ -
 -  **Hierarchy**
  -  http://www.hierarchystructure.com/medieval-feudal-hierarchy/ (Ref 6)
 - King was top of hierarchy